akhilk2802/TherapEase.ai/README.md

 1. Start the server:

     ```
-    npm start
+    cd backend
+    node index.js
     ```

 2. Start the client:

     ```
-    cd client
+    cd frontend
     npm start
     ```

 3. Open your browser and navigate to `http://localhost:3000` to access the application.

-4. Play mental health games and track response times for each question.
+4. Play mental health game, the rest is taken care by our backend and summary is viewed in doctors/therapist view window.